OSC/summer-institute-base-web-app/docs/BLENDER.md

 Note that we want to append the new image [div]s to the `blend_image_carousel_inner` element, so we have to query for it.

+Tips:
+* [append] will append the new element as a child of the existing element.

 ```diff
            newIndicator.classList.add('active');